 If you a hardcore trekker with a zeal to invade the Himalayas and desire to stand tall with them in the winter adversities, then Leh’s Chadar Lake Trek should be your next trekking trip.

-- What is Chadar Trek all about!
+- Chadar Trek - The Destination for all Trekkers

 - When to Visit